 CTR measures how often users click on a link in your post, leading them to your website, landing page, or other external content.
 A high CTR indicates that your content and call-to-action (CTA) are compelling enough to drive user action.
 If your CTR is low, consider optimizing your post captions, visuals, and CTA placement to encourage more clicks.

-Tracking these social media metrics ensures that your content is not just seen but also interacted with helping you refine your social media strategy for better engagement and business growth.
+Tracking these social media metrics ensures that your content is not just seen but also interacted with, helping you refine your social media strategy for better engagement and business growth.

 2. Reach & Awareness Metrics